What Flynn's guilty plea means for Trump and the GOP

-Flynn, Trump's former national security adviser, pleaded guilty to lying to the FBI on Friday, and the White House is worried about any information he could pass along to prosecutors.
+Flynn, Trump's former national security adviser, pleaded guilty Friday to lying to the FBI, and the White House is worried about any information he could pass along to prosecutors.

 For now, the president's legal team is playing down the conviction as a contained fire — one that will burn only Flynn for his deceit — but the political fallout could impede Trump's agenda next year and further divide a Republican Party that has been riven by a high-stakes electoral civil war.